 Because of this, a lot of advisers seem to try and use Buy-to-Let mortgage products but that simply can’t be done.
 We’ve heard too many tales of people losing out on properties because they’ve been advised to sort a Buy-to-Let mortgage, rather than a Holiday Let mortgage.

-We specialise in Holiday Let mortgages, and have the experience and lender relationships to be able to help you.
+We specialise in holiday Let mortgages, and have the experience and lender relationships to be able to help you.
 Get in touch today to discuss.

 Your home may be repossessed if you do not keep up

 There will be a fee for the advice given, the exact amount will depend upon your circumstances but we estimate it we be £250.
-Complex and sub-prime cases may attract a higher fee which will be typically no more than £395.